ga-wdi-lessons/js-events-callbacks/readme.md

 ##### `handleClickEvent`

 The second argument is where we indicate what we want to happen once the event occurs.
 This is what is known as a **callback**.

-In this case, the callback is everything stored in the `handleClickEvent` function we defined earlier.
+This might not be your first time hearing it, and definitely won't be your last.
+A callback is a piece of executable code that is passed as an argument to other code, which is expected to invoke (or "call back") that executable code at some convenient time.

+The invocation may be immediate or it might happen later.
+In the example above, `handleClickEvent` is our callback.
+The invocation happens when the button is clicked.

+> We can also pass in anonymous functions (i.e., define a nameless function directly inside of the event listener) instead of previously-defined functions.

+### You Do: Practice (10 minutes / 0:40)

+Visit this [repository](https://github.com/ga-wdi-exercises/event-listener-practice.git) and follow the instructions.

 ### Before We Go On...
-(5 minutes / 0:30)
+(5 minutes / 0:45)

 Usually when we do anything with functions, we put parentheses after the function name.
 Here, we have `handleClickEvent` without any parens.